-There’s a lot of interest in fiber supplements like Benefiber, so we dug deep for a review into the ingredients, customer service and clinical research to see what all the hype was about.
-With the statements of hundreds of users we summarized the information and presented the results in a clear, concise manner.
+In the diet industry, don’t mistake marketing for effectiveness.
+Benefiber makes a lot of claims, so we dug deep for a review into the ingredients, side effects, customer service and clinical research to see what all the hype was about.
+We digested the statements of hundreds of users.
+Then, we summarized the information and condensed to give you what you need.

 What You Need to Know

 The company behind Benefiber, Novartis, has been around since 1996.
-All natural ingredients are used in the formula – a good choice.
+All natural ingredients are used in the formula, a good choice.
 You can purchase Benefiber at pharmacies and many grocery stores.
-It seems Benefiber is no stranger to poor customer service and litigious action.
-However, we like the lastingness of the company and the professional headquarters, but read on…
+We like the lastingness of the company and the professional headquarters, but read on…

-Benefiber is made up of fiber, just like many other supplements on the market.
+Our first concern is with price.
+Benefiber is made up of wheat dextrin, just like many other supplements on the market.
 The ingredient is widely available for a fraction of the cost.
 “Fiber is a good option for overall health, but Benefiber does not offer evidence that this product is better than others,” claims our Research Editor.
-“Why pay more than twice the cost of other similar supplements?”
+“Why pay more than twice the cost of others?”

 “I had seen commercials for Benefiber and thought I would give it a try – bye bye $20,” says a user.